Who Won Awards Season?

 Total: 45.5

-McDormand doesn’t really do a lot of the silly things Oscar frontrunners are “supposed” to do – her sole interview was this wonderful New York Times Magazine profile, and the only time she came anywhere close to viral was during her Globes acceptance speech – and yet, she’s picked up almost every Best Actress trophy anyway.
+McDormand doesn’t really do a lot of the silly things Oscar front-runners are “supposed” to do — her sole interview was this wonderful New York Times Magazine profile, and the only time she came anywhere close to viral was during her Globes acceptance speech — and yet, she’s picked up almost every Best Actress trophy anyway.
 It’s almost as if everything else I’m ranking people on doesn’t matter.
-Hahaha, what an idea!
+Ha ha ha, what an idea!

 11. Meryl Streep